uoftgasa/uoftgasa.github.io/markdown/index.md

 **[Condos.ca](condos.ca)**

 This site has a focus that's clear in the name - you'll only find condos here.
 Unlike other sites like PadMapper and ViewIt, you'll need to register an account for this website to get the full information.
 However, information in these listings tends to be a little more complete than the wild west of PadMapper, with nice additional details like square footage and window exposure, as well as a list of building amenities.
-Renting a condo tends
+Renting a condo tends to be pricier than an apartment or a floor of a house, but often comes with bonuses like a locker, in-suite laundry, and/or air conditioning.

 **[PadMapper](https://www.padmapper.com/apartments/toronto-on)**